5 Indian soldiers killed in gunfight with rebels in Kashmir - NewsBreak

 5 Indian soldiers killed in gunfight with rebels in Kashmir

-SRINAGAR, India (AP) — Five Indian soldiers have been killed in a fierce gunbattle with militants fighting against Indian rule in the Himalayan region of Kashmir, as violence in the disputed region has increased in recent weeks.
-An Indian army spokesman says police and soldiers cordoned off a forested area following an intelligence report that militants were present there.
-According to the army, as troops launched a search operation, militants opened heavy gunfire that critically wounded an army officer and four soldiers.
-They were evacuated to a nearest medical facility but died there.
-No rebel group has issued any statement about the incident.
-The fighting comes amid a sweeping crackdown by government forces following a string of killings targeting non-Muslim minorities last week.keyt.com
+SRINAGAR, India (AP) — Five Indian soldiers were killed in a fierce gunbattle with militants fighting against Indian rule in the Himalayan region of Kashmir on Monday, officials said, as violence in the disputed region has increased in recent weeks.

 Comments / 0